■ Safety of care:

 Risk mitigation strategies

-• Advocate for and review whether adequate protocols are in place to enable appropriate ordering, management, and follow-up of investigations.
+• Review whether adequate protocols are in place to enable appropriate ordering, management, and follow-up of investigations.
+If these protocols are not in place, advocate for them.

 Reviewing delegated work